How to Finance Commercial Property

 A practical guide to commercial property financing options, strategies, and considerations for buyers and investors.

 Financing commercial property involves more complexity and more options than residential real estate.
 The right financing structure depends on the deal type: owner-occupied building, investment property, ground-up construction, or a refinance of existing debt.
+Each of these deal types has a different set of lending programs available, and the terms, rates, and qualification requirements vary significantly.
+Understanding the landscape before you start the process helps you target the right program and avoid wasting time with lenders who are not a good fit for your deal.

 For owner-occupied commercial properties, SBA 504 and SBA 7(a) loans offer the most favorable terms with down payments as low as 10% and terms up to 25 years.
 These programs are specifically designed for small businesses purchasing their own facilities and offer below-market rates due to the SBA guarantee.
+The SBA 504 program uses a unique structure involving a conventional lender, a Certified Development Company, and the borrower's equity.
+The SBA 7(a) program is more flexible and can be used for mixed-use properties where the business occupies at least 51% of the space.
+Both programs require that the business meet SBA size standards and demonstrate the ability to repay from operating cash flow.

 Frequently Asked Questions